projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-console.rst

 new data is available, the BE driver reads it to the receiving virtqueue of the FE, followed by an interrupt injection.

-The feature bits currently supported by the BE device are:
+The feature bits supported by the BE device are:

 .. list-table:: Feature bits supported by BE drivers
    :widths: 30 50